aperullo/dockerization/readme.md

 1. A `/hello` endpoint for testing we can connect to it
 2. A `/read` endpoint that reads a value out of config file proving the config works
 3. A `/put` endpoint that stores a key-pair in an external database showing it can connect to other containers.
-4. A `/get` endpoint that read a value out of the external database based on a key.
+4. A `/get` endpoint that reads a value out of the external database based on a key.
 Value should remain even after container is shut down proving volumes allow persisting data.

 First build the application by going to `initial/gs-rest-service-master` and running `./gradlew clean build`.

+TODO: THIS MAY NO LONGER WORK
 *Optional*: If you want to test the application.
 You can run `java -jar build/libs/gs-rest-service-0.1.0.jar` and then hit the endpoints as `curl "http://localhost:8080/hello"`.

 ### Step 1: Making a docker image